khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 <img src="/images/workshop_teardown/2.png" class="img-responsive" />
 <img src="/images/workshop_teardown/3.png" class="img-responsive" />

 What's happening here?
+Two things: <u>making people realize they have a problem</u> and <u>selling them on a solution</u>.

+### Making people realize they have a problem

-The writer starts with a long paragraph about the difficulties of freelancing.
+The writer starts with a long <u>paragraph</u> about the difficulties of freelancing.
 Reading it brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
 Typical issues for a beginning freelancer I guess.
 What's really great is that gets to the point of what makes freelancing hard (mainly, having to run a business while all you want to do is code/design).
 That shows a deep understanding of his audience.

 Afterwards, instead of asking for a sale right away, asks us to picture life without having to look for leads.
 What would you be like if you were a freelancer without having to look at leads?
 It's refreshing to read a sales page that isn't so concerned with the service it sells.
 A lot of sales pages are sort of segues about how life would be otherwise